andry-pebrianto/ankasa-api/README.md

 ### Node.js

-Node.js is a software that designed to develop web-based applications and is written in the syntax of the JavaScript programming language.
+Node.js is a software that designed to develop web-based application and is written in the syntax of the JavaScript programming language.
 JavaScript as a programming language that runs on the client / browser side only can be completed by Node.js.
 With Node.js, JavaScript can also act as a programming language that runs on the server side, such as PHP, Ruby, Perl, and so on.

 Node.js can run on Windows, Mac OS X and Linux operating systems without the need for program code changes.
 Node.js has its own HTTP server library that make it possible to run a web server without using a web server program such as Apache or Nginx.